Diocese of San Pablo: History

 The seed of Christianity was planted first in the town of Majayjay in 1571, as Augustinian missionaries were in the place and made contact with the natives.
 Augustinian priests in 1586 erected a parish known as the "Parish of San Pablo delos Montes".
 It was until 1578 when the Franciscan Apostolic Province of San Gregorio Magno was established in the Philippines and in Laguna.
 The two missionaries Padre Juan de Plasencia and Padre Diego de Oropesa founded on that same year formal settlements of Lumbang (Lumban) and Pila to become their primary residencia.
-Later, now-Saint Peter Baptist, being the Minister Provinciale of the Franciscans in the Philippines, expanded further the establishment of parishes and pueblos, namely of Longos, Pakil, and San Antonio in 1587.
+Padre Pedro Bautista (later Saint Pedro Bautista), being the Minister Provinciale of the Franciscans in the Philippines, expanded further the establishment of parishes and pueblos, namely of Longos, Pakil, and San Antonio in 1587.

-Several religious orders also took hold of parishes and lands, such as the Dominicans (in Binan, Santa Rosa, some in San Pedro and Calamba, even in Cabuyao), the Society of Jesus (in San Pedro and Calamba) and the Augustinians (San Pablo, Bay, and Los Banos; they were later succeeded by Franciscans).
+Several religious orders also took hold of parishes and lands, such as the Dominicans (in Biñan, Santa Rosa, some in San Pedro and Calamba, even in Cabuyao), the Society of Jesus (in San Pedro and Calamba) and the Augustinians (San Pablo, Bay, and Los Baños; they were later succeeded by Franciscans).

 During the Revolution, churches were sacked and its properties, looted; priests were either massacred or escaped or even arrested by the Katipunan.
 In order to fill the curate of souls, Filipino native priests took possession of these churches.

 With the advent of the Americans, there came Masonic ideals in schools and societies.
 The Philippine Independent Church, known popularly as Aglipayans, took hold of their presence in some towns such as Santa Cruz and Nagcarlan.

 To revitalize the Christian life of the faithful in Laguna, missionary activities were made by the Redemptorists and the Jesuits.
-Devotions to the Most Sacred Heart of Jesus, to the Blessed Virgin of Lourdes, Saint Therese of the Child Jesus, and Flores de Mayo were utilized and prospered in each barrio and towns.
+Devotions to the Most Sacred Heart of Jesus, to the Blessed Virgin of Lourdes, Therese of the Child Jesus, and Flores de Mayo were utilized and prospered in each barrio and towns.
 Apostolates attracted the local elites.

 In 1917, a seminario menor was opened under the auspices of the priests of the Congregation of the Mission until 1941 in San Pablo City.